linode/docs/docs/guides/development/python/python-string-format-method/index.md

 'Welcome, Frida!'
 {{</ output >}}

-The Python 3 Template class provides for more readable code, especially when using a single template with various values stored in dictionaries.
+The Python 3 Template class provides a more readable code, especially when using a single template with various values stored in dictionaries.
 For example:

 {{< file "~/home/username/template_example.py">}}
 from string import Template